OpenSilver/OpenSilver.Documentation/documentation/how-to-topics/visual-studio-code-support.md

 ## Prerequisites

-You need the [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) extension installed in order to use the OpenSilver Extension for VS Code.
+We highly recommend using the [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) for an enhanced development experience in Visual Studio Code.

 ## OpenSilver dotnet CLI templates